California State University Connectivity Contributing to Equity and Student Success (CSUCCESS)

 When do students receive their devices?

-Distribution will vary depending on when the request form is submitted, with the goal of students having their devices by the end of the first week of the fall 2021 term.
+Distribution will vary depending on when the request form is submitted, with the goal of students having their devices by the end of October, 2021.

 Who owns the device?
 Do students keep it after graduation?